lambrian/lambrian.github.io/index.md

 ---
 layout: default
 ---
 Hi, I'm Brian Lam.
-I am a software engineer at Figma, building features to support design systems.
+I am a software engineering manager at Figma, building features to support design systems.
 I was previously at a company previously known as Facebook, building various parts of Instagram, Messenger, and Ads.
 Before that, I was a